dgurudot/tg/terms.md

 The information provided on the Site is not intended for distribution to or use by any person or entity in any jurisdiction or country where such distribution or use would be contrary to law or regulation or which would subject us to any registration requirement within such jurisdiction or country.
 Accordingly, those persons who choose to access the Site from other locations do so on their own initiative and are solely responsible for compliance with local laws, if and to the extent local laws are applicable.

-TradeGrub, LLC may publish testimonials or descriptions of past performance but these results are NOT typical, are not indicative of future results or performance, and are not intended to be a representation, warranty or guarantee that similar results will be obtained by you.
+TradeGrub LLC may publish testimonials or descriptions of past performance but these results are NOT typical, are not indicative of future results or performance, and are not intended to be a representation, warranty or guarantee that similar results will be obtained by you.

 Your results may differ materially from those expressed or utilized by TradeGrub due to a number of factors.
 Trading is a high risk activity and can result in the loss of your entire investment.
 Any trade or investment is at your own risk.
 Any and all information discussed is for educational and informational purposes only and should not be considered tax, legal or investment advice.
 A referral to a stock or commodity is not an indication to buy or sell that stock or commodity.